Free Claude Certified Architect - Foundations (CCA-F) Practice Questions

 A financial services company is building a customer support agent that handles account inquiries, transaction disputes, and loan applications.
 When the agent encounters an ambiguous refund policy that could be interpreted multiple ways, what is the BEST escalation strategy?

-- Instruct the agent to pick the interpretation most favorable to the customer and proceed without escalation
+- Instruct the agent to apply the customer-favorable interpretation and proceed with the refund without escalating to a human reviewer

-- Have the agent ask the customer a series of clarifying questions to determine which policy interpretation applies
+- Have the agent ask the customer clarifying questions in chat to determine which interpretation of the ambiguous policy applies

 - Escalate to a human agent whenever the applicable policy has multiple valid interpretations, providing the customer context and relevant policy sections

-- Have the agent analyze customer sentiment and escalate only when negative sentiment exceeds a threshold score
+- Have the agent score customer sentiment each turn and escalate only when negative sentiment exceeds a configured threshold

 A development team is using Claude Code to generate a microservices application.
 They want Claude Code to produce API endpoint handlers that always validate input against a JSON schema before processing.
 The team notices that sometimes Claude generates handlers without validation.
 What is the MOST effective way to enforce this requirement?